KSP-CKAN/.github/CODE_OF_CONDUCT.md

  * Inappropriate physical contact.
 You should have someone's consent before touching them.
  * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
  * Deliberate intimidation, stalking or following (online or in person).
+ * Sustained disruption of community events, including talks, presentations, and online discussions.
+ * Repeated failure to conform to Expected Behavior listed above.
  * Advocating for, or encouraging, any of the above behavior.
- * Sustained disruption of community events, including talks and presentations.

 ## 5. Weapons Policy